chainguard-dev/edu/content/chainguard/chainguard-enforce/events/create-github-issues/index.md

   -out enforce-events.plan
 ```

-You will receive output showing Terraform's execution plan like the following:
+You will receive output like the following showing Terraform's execution plan:

 ```
 . . .